 - 1. Keep fingernails clean and well-trimmed. - 2.
-Simultaneously with treatment, launder all bedding, towels, wash cloths and clothing that have been in contact with the client for the 4 days prior to treatment.
+Simultaneously with treatment, launder all bedding, towels, wash cloths and clothing that have been in contact with the patient for the 4 days prior to treatment.
 Laundering should be done in hot water and drying in the hot cycle of the clothes dryer.
-If washing/drying is not possible, store the items in a plastic bag for a week to avoid re-infestation.
+If washing/drying is not possible, store the items (including shoes) in a plastic bag for 3 days to one week to avoid re-infestation.

-- 1. Name of condition and clear directions for treatment. - Encourage to wash hands often, clean under fingernails, wear clean clothes daily and not to exchange clothes with others. - 3.
+- 1. Name of condition and clear directions for treatment. - 2.
+Encourage to wash hands often, clean under fingernails, wear clean clothes daily and not to exchange clothes with others. - 3.
 Elimite may temporarily increase itching, edema and redness.
 Mild and transient stinging and/or burning of the skin may also occur.
 These reactions are associated with the severity of the infestation. - 4.
-Children should be allowed to return to school or child-care 24 hours after treatment has been completed.
-Itching may continue for several days after effective treatment.
-This is a hypersensitivity response and does not mean that the child can spread the infection to others. - 5.
-Disinfecting the environment is unnecessary and unwarranted. - 6.
-All close personal and household contacts within the preceding month need examination and prophylactic treatment at the same time as the index case.
+The rash and pruritis of scabies may persist for up to 2 weeks after treatment. - 5.
+Children should be allowed to return to school or child-care 24 hours after treatment has been completed. - 6.
+Disinfecting the environment is unnecessary and unwarranted.

-Manifestations of scabies infestation may not appear for as long as 2 months after exposure, during which time they can be transmitted. - 7.
+- All close personal and household contacts within the preceding month need examination and prophylactic treatment at the same time as the index case.
+Manifestations of scabies infestation may not appear for as long as 2 months after exposure, during which time they can be transmitted. - 8.
 Contact clinic if any problems obtaining medications.

-- Re-examine in one week.
+- 1. Re-examine in one week.
 May re-treat once if no improvement, though single application of permethrin 5% cream is usually curative. - 2.
-A client symptomatic longer than 4 weeks after treatment should be re-evaluated for possible re-exposure.
+A patient symptomatic longer than 4 weeks after treatment should be re-evaluated for possible re-exposure.

 - 1. Severe/widespread infection, or secondary bacterial infection. - 2.
 Infection of the scalp (usually infants). - 3.
 Any of the following: - a.
 Less than 2 months of age. - b.
 Pregnant or lactating. - c.
 Failure to respond to 2 rounds of permethrin treatment. - 4.
-Immunocompromised client. - 5.
-Refer close personal contacts of index case for examination and prophylactic treatment at the same time as the index case.
+Immunocompromised patient. - 5.
+Refer close personal contacts of index case for examination and prophylactic treatment at the same time as the index case. - 6.
+Public Health Employees must be familiar with procedures for reporting possible sexual or physical abuse of children if encountered through history or physical.
+All suspected sexual or physical abuse of children must be reported to the county Department of Family and Children Services (DFCS) office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel.
+For patients with suspected sexual related transmission refer to Sexually